Gardening at different ages

 Make a garden space just for the kids

 Kids love a space they can call their own, so set aside an area just for them.
 In small spaces, a few pots and containers will be enough.
 If you have more room, create a raised garden bed, no higher than 40cm.
 This stops the kids walking on the plants yet still makes everything easy to reach.
-Remember, raised beds should only be built with hardwoods, never use treated pine as it contains arsenic.
+Raised beds can be built with hardwoods, Cypress or pine—just make sure the material you use hasn't been treated with arsenic.

 Preparing the garden